-public work artist commissions to activate the space under and adjacent to the elevated A train station at Beach 60th Street in Far Rockaway (Queens), New York
+Check out our 2023 public work artist commissions at Beach 60th Street in Far Rockaway, New York.

-This exciting initiative will use art and creative placemaking as catalysts to temporarily transform and animate this fragmented and underutilized roadway into a vibrant and active public space.
+This initiative uses art and creative placemaking as a catalyst to temporarily transform and animate this fragmented and demapped roadway into a vibrant and active public space, through a combination of temporary art installations and related public art workshops.
 RISE hopes to inspire the community to reimagine the potential of Rockaway Freeway to reconnect the peninsula and serve as an adaptable civic space.

 Located below the elevated A-line subway tracks, the five-mile long Rockaway Freeway currently acts as a de facto community corridor for pedestrians and bicyclists.
-As part of our Project Underway Initiative, RISE has been working since 2012, in partnership with residents, local stakeholders, NYC DOT and HPD, to reenvision this much needed, yet underperforming and dangerous, underpass into a safe and inviting public space that has the potential to serve as an important cross-peninsula connection for pedestrians and bicyclists.
+As part of RISE's Project Underway Initiative, we have been working since 2012, in partnership with residents, local stakeholders, NYC DOT, and HPD, to reenvision this much needed, yet underperforming and dangerous, underpass into a safe and inviting public space that has the potential to serve as an important cross-peninsula connection for pedestrians and bicyclists.

 Art Under the Elevated artist commissions are made possible through funding from National Endowment for the Arts/ArtWorks, Radical Imagination for Racial Justice Initiative by Hester Street and Surdna Foundation, and New York City Department of Cultural Affairs/Cultural Development Fund.